The iPhone XR comes in six pretty new colors. But which is the best iPhone XR color?

 Who is it for?: People who don’t care about the appearance of their phones.
 Also, people who love black.
 Apparently, there’s a separate, strong fanbase for the color black.

 Not the best choice if you want to flaunt your new XR.

-Who is it for?: People who want a change in color but don’t like exposing their iPhone much.
-Also, people who like the color blue.
-C’mon!
+Who is it for?: People who are seeking a change from the usual colors but don’t like exposing their iPhone much.

 Won’t be seen in the crowd much, thus a better chance to show off.

 Won’t be seen in the crowd much.